felmur/diskmenu/README.md

 The main routine resides starting at $C000.
 In case of reset, therefore, the program should still be activated by typing SYS49152.

 The program is written in 6502-Assembly.
 The file to save on your disk is "MENU.PRG".

+# Compile from source
+To compile from asm source, you must use tass64 (find it [here](https://sourceforge.net/projects/tass64/)